OlivierLD/ROB/GET_STARTED.md

 This will display `POS` (GPS Position), `GDT` (GPS Date & Time), `SLT` (Solar Time), `COG` (Course Over Ground), and `SOG` (Speed Over Ground).
 For all available option, see the class `CharacterModeConsole.java`, or files like `char.console.2.properties`.

+- **Step 3**
 Now, let's start all this!
 From a terminal, in the `launchers` folder, enter
 ```
-$ ./runNavServer.sh --mux:test.01.yaml --http-port:8080
+$ ./runNavServer.sh --mux:test.01.yaml
 ```
-The MUX should start, and your terminal should display a screen like
+The MUX should start, and your terminal should display a screen (with colors) like
 ```
 - Console - Test 01 -
 POS   47°40.67'N   3°08.13'W